 Your first session with a Lifebulb general anxiety therapist or counselor won't simply be a background or demographic information-gathering session - We know deciding to get help is a big deal and a difficult step.
 That's why our first offline or online therapy session with you will be about providing you with the help you're seeking and proving that the therapy process can work with the right effort and commitment from both sides.

 We believe getting access to a general anxiety therapist or counselor should be quick and easy.
 So our process is straightforward.
 Simply browse our therapists' bios to find the right fit for you and schedule a virtual counseling or in-person counseling session online.
 Or call our office, and a team member can help make sure you're matched with the right general anxiety therapist or counselor for you and your goals.
 Whether online GAD therapy or offline GAD therapy, your therapist will help you with an individualized general anxiety disorder treatment plan to help you reach your specific goals.

 If you are experiencing an emergency right now, please call 911 right away.

 While Lifebulb is not a crisis center and Lifebulb general anxiety therapists and counselors are not emergency services, we understand that urgent matters can and will pop up from time to time.
 You will have direct email and phone access to your therapist, who will make their best effort to be available to you when you reach out.
-Depending on your specific general anxiety disorder treatment plan, your general anxiety therapist may provide you with resources to use or contact when situations occur beyond the scope of your online therapy or offline therapy work together.
+Depending on your specific general anxiety disorder treatment in Alexandria, VA, your general anxiety therapist may provide you with resources to use or contact when situations occur beyond the scope of your online therapy or offline therapy work together.